 How does an EMI Filter work?

-Broadband emissions can be either mad-made or natural in origin.
-They tend to effect a large area of the electromagnetic spectrum.
-They can be one time events that are random, sporadic, or continuous.
-Everything from a lightning strike to computers generate broadband emissions.
+Broadband emissions can be either man-made or natural in origin.
+They tend to affect a large area of the electromagnetic spectrum.
+They can be one-time events that are random, sporadic, or continuous.
+Everything from a lightning strike to computers generates broadband emissions.

-Capacitors inhibit direct current, in which a significant amount of electromagnetic interference is carried into a device, while permitting alternating current to pass.
-Inductors are essentially tiny electromagnetics that are able to hold energy in a magnetic field as electric current is passed though it, thereby reducing total voltage.
+Capacitors inhibit direct current, in which a significant amount of electromagnetic interference is carried into a device while permitting alternating current to pass.
+Inductors are essentially tiny electromagnetics that is able to hold energy in a magnetic field as electric current is passed through it, thereby reducing total voltage.
 The capacitors used in EMI Filters are called shunting capacitors, which redirect current in a specific range, high frequency, away from a circuit or component.
-The shunting capacitor feeds the high frequency current/interference into inductors that are arranged in series.
+The shunting capacitor feeds the high-frequency current/interference into inductors that are arranged in series.
 As the current passes through each inductor, the overall strength or voltage is reduced.
 Optimally, the inductors will reduce the interference to nothing, also called shorting to ground.
 EMI Filters are used in a wide variety of applications.
 They can be found in laboratory equipment, radio equipment, computers, and medical and Military equipment.

 For more information about Astrodyne TDI's EMI Filters, please visit us HERE.

 Credit: By Eric Dontigney; Updated April 24, 2017